dsdanielpark/dsdanielpark.github.io/_posts/2023-04-30-Molecule-attention.md

 ### GraphVAE: Towards Generation of Small Graphs Using Variational Autoencoders
 - **year:** 2018
 - **url:** <https://www.semanticscholar.org/paper/8913c23081e46a41cc7ced3c2ff379d9cd7afcde>
-- **abstract:** S2 TL;DR: This work proposes to sidestep hurdles associated with linearization of discrete structures by having a decoder output a probabilistic fully-connected graph of a predefined maximum size directly at once by formulated as a variational autoencoder.
+- **abstract:** *TL;DR:* This work proposes to sidestep hurdles associated with linearization of discrete structures by having a decoder output a probabilistic fully-connected graph of a predefined maximum size directly at once by formulated as a variational autoencoder.
 - **journal:** ArXiv
 - **volume:** abs/1802.03480
 - **pages:** null